 How do most cold emails you get usually start?
 And how many of them did you read from “Hi Joe” till “Best regards”?
 Yeah… so you should know by now how NOT to start your cold email.
 What should the cold email introduction include instead to make your addressees keep reading and respond?

-Why most cold emails start wrong
+Why most cold emails have bad intros?

 The start is always the hardest part, at least for me.
 And if something seems difficult, we usually tend to get over it fast and pass on to the part that feels easier.
 I think that’s why most cold emails’ introductions suck.